pyeventsourcing/eventsourcing/docs/topics/minimal.rst

 Stand-alone example
 ===================

-In this section, an event sourced application is developed that has minimal dependencies on the library.
+In this section, an event-sourced application is developed that has minimal dependencies on the library.

 A stand-alone domain model is developed without library classes, which shows